 While Alexandr presents these episodes from the viewpoint of an adult woman, she is nevertheless bound by the period in which she lived through them, from childhood to adolescence.
 Being a girl, Alexandr was restricted to a space and to roles that did not affect boys.
 For example, she could not be present at rodeos or other activities where males would be exercising their manhood in horse-taming.
 She would then rely on her brothers’ account of these practices and, by the same token, on third parties to tell about episodes that took place before she was born.

 Once she left the farm and moved to São Paulo with her husband, she became a homemaker and a strong supporter of Zionism, steadily contributing hours of voluntary work to WIZO.
 Under the auspices of WIZO, she published only this book—Filipson—of whose first and only edition a few copies were sold on the occasion of its launching, while most of them were donated for the benefit of charities.

 Scarcely known during her lifetime even though she was the author of an important literary document about Jewish life in the Brazilian countryside, Frida Alexandr died in June 1972, leaving behind her husband, two adult children (one had predeceased her) and grandchildren.

 Igel, Regina.
 “Brazilian Jewish Women Writers at the Crossroads.”
 In Passion, Memory, Identity, edited by Marjorie Agosín, 59–84.
-Albuquerque, New Mexico: 1999.
+Albuquerque, New Mexico: University of New Mexico Press, 1999.